How to Become a Facilitator

 PLT facilitators are the lifeblood of the program.
 Educators who are trained in PLT actively use it—according to a 2018 National PLT survey of PLT educators, over 85% use PLT activities in their classrooms and other settings (PEER).
 Educators agree that PLT is good for getting children outside and having fun while learning about the environment.
 They also agree that the curriculum materials are useful for teaching academic standards.

-PLT uses a “train the trainer” approach in that individuals interested in becoming facilitators are provided with training in skills, tools, and techniques as well as resources to assist them in conducting his or her own workshops.
+PLT uses a “train the trainer” approach in that individuals interested in becoming facilitators are provided with training in skills, tools, and techniques as well as resources to assist them in designing and implementing their own professional development training experiences.

 Facilitator trainings are typically 1-2 days and provide facilitators with an opportunity to:

-- Learn about PLT’s goals, curriculum offerings, and curriculum framework.
+- Explore PLT’s goals, history, and curriculum offerings.

 Review the Florida PLT Facilitator Mentoring Program Requirements for more information and to apply.